-Experts agree that the earlier the intervention, the better the outcomes for children (Garon, Zwaigenbaum, Smith, Brian, & Roberts, et al., 2009; Masten & Cicchetti, 2010).
-Research suggests that some children diagnosed with ASD show important differences as very young babies in how much they tune into social information from the faces and voices of their parents (Dawson, Raphael, & Ring, 2012).
-Social and communication interaction (including "joint attention") with parents and others are the major way that infants and toddlers develop their social and language skills.
-A child with this early lack of social attention is at high risk for subsequent profound social and communication delays.
+There is a consensus by experts that the earlier the intervention, the better.
+This consensus is based on rationales regarding early brain plasticity and the value of addressing very early learning deficits to prevent a developmental cascade of secondary ASD symptoms (Garon, Zwaigenbaum, Smith, Brian, & Roberts, et al., 2009; Masten & Cicchetti, 2010).
+An example of the latter is that research has suggested that, starting very young, even before their first birthday, some infants who will go on to be diagnosed with ASD have important differences in how much they tune in to social information from the faces and voices of their parents (Dawson, Raphael, & Ring, 2012).
+Given that social and communication interaction (including "joint attention") with parents and others are the major way that infants and toddlers develop their social and language skills, a child with this early lack of social attention is at high risk for subsequent profound social and communication delays.
 Most early intervention strategies endeavor to put the most fundamental learning processes, such as attention to others, imitation, joint attention, and responding to a prompt or request, in place so the child can acquire language, social skills, and play skills in a way more like same-age peers.
-Other important areas of focus for early intervention include reducing problem behaviors, promoting early learning skills, and helping children develop self-care skills.
-Only recently have intervention studies added analyses about moderators to reveal that starting intervention earlier leads to greater skill gains (Flanagan, Perry, & Freeman, 2012; Rogers et al., 2012; Orinstein, Helt, Troyb, et al., 2014; Smith, Klorman, & Mruzek, 2015).
+Other important areas of focus for early intervention include reducing problem behaviors, promoting early learning skills and development of basis self-care skills.
+Only recently have intervention studies added analyses about predictors and moderators to reveal that starting intervention earlier leads to greater skill gains (Flanagan, Perry, & Freeman, 2012; Rogers et al., 2012; Orinstein, Helt, Troyb, et al., 2014; Smith, Klorman, & Mruzek, 2015).